 '...a luminous voice, a smoky alto that unfurls like a plume of cigarette smoke, its velvety tone a sensual narcotic....' textura

-Beginning four years ago, inspired by the Night and Metamorphosis, these sixteen songs have emerged as a cycle of dreams imbued with images of darkness and light; of Orpheus in the fields and at sea, bonfires on a frozen river, lonely kings, bohemian San Fransisco, deep woods and sleeping hearts, sensuality, loss and longing.
+The album began in November 2009 in a tiny, freezing holiday cottage in the bleak and beautiful Suffolk town of Aldeburgh.
+Inspired by the cold full moon hanging over the sea, Chloë decided the album would be about the Night and Metamorphosis.
+Four years later the album itself had transformed into a cycle of songs as dreams: imbued with images of darkness and light; of Orpheus in the fields and at sea, bonfires on a frozen river, lonely kings, bohemian San Fransisco, deep woods and sleeping hearts, sensuality, loss and longing.

-‘Nights Bright Days’embraces jazz, classical and folk influences and glitters with auto-harps, psalteries, layered vocals, guitar (Tommy Ashby) and piano textures.
-The album travels through lush, hallucinatory soundscapes with cinematic synths and french horn (Emma Bell), plays with glitch-out electro and dreampop and offers compelling, evocative artsongs featuring soprano sax and bass clarinet (Ted Watson).
+‘Nights Bright Days’embraces jazz, classical and folk influences and glitters with auto-harps, psalteries, layered vocals and piano textures, with guest musicians on French horn (Emma Bell), guitar (Tommy Ashby), bass clarinet and soprano sax (Ted Watson).
+The album oscillates in an emotionally charged hinterland somewhere between folk, artsong, dreampop, electronica and cinematic.
 Chloë’s trademark velvety alto is to the fore, bringing with it the beauty and luminosity for which she is becoming known and loved.

 Video for the Single 'Winter Deep'

 Thanks for listening and for supporting Chloë's music.

 'Chloe March is blessed with an absolutely charismatic voice' nowamuzyka